I'm interested in

 You’ll also complete a major of your choice in:

 - Studio Art (painting, drawing, print, sculpture, jewellery and small objects)

 Exhibitions and artist talks

-You’ll enjoy access to an exciting calendar of on-campus exhibitions, guest lectures, master classes and artist talks.
-You’ll also have unique opportunities to exhibit, screen and sell your work in our campus galleries.
+You’ll have access to an exciting calendar of on-campus exhibitions, guest lectures, masterclasses and artist talks.
+You’ll also have unique opportunities to exhibit, screen and sell your work through our Galleries programs.